oobites/Comprehensive-Google-Map-Plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.17 =
+* Enhancement: Published page maps are now included in geo mashup along side maps from posts

+= 7.0.16 =
+* Enhancement: IE specific CSS on admin side
+* Enhancement: Compatibility with ThemeShock themes on admin side
+* Bug: marker geomushap config value was null instead of false
+* Bug: IE7/8 .attr("value") => .val()
+* Bug: In old saved untouched widgets, new plugin config options were not initialised

+= 7.0.15 =
+* Enhancement: Added option to disable map from being draggable
+* Enhancement: Added 45 degree tilt option
+* Enhancement: Added overview map control - a small fold out map in the lower right corner of the main map
+* Enhancement: Google map API now loaded via google.load, which makes plugin compatible with plugins like Better WP Security
+* Enhancement: General CSS face lift in plugin admin and documentation

+= 7.0.14 =
+* Bug: Fixed CSS of OBJECT element for Safari and Chrome

+= 7.0.13 =
+* Bug: Fixed CSS of OBJECT element for Safari and Chrome
+* Enhancement: Cleaned up CSS of plugin config form for Chrome and Safari
+* Enhancement: Extracted info bubble inline CSS into dedicated classes

+= 7.0.12 =
+* Bug: JSON bug fix

+= 7.0.11 =
+* Enhancement: Beautified error message dialogs
+* Enhancement: Latitude and longitude can be now separated by semi-column as well as by comma
+* Enhancement: Revisited some JS functions and made them smaller
+* Enhancement: Checking for jQuery version when using parseJSON function
+* Commented on jQuery.noConflict(); as it is actually interfered with some themes poorly written JS
+* Bug: IE7 and IE8 could not display more than one map on the page

+= 7.0.10 =
+* Enhancement: Added OpenStreetMap (OSM) as an additional map type.
+User can select whether to view Google map imagery or OpenStreetMap imagery.

+= 7.0.9 =
+* Enhancement: Added marker icons from 0-20 and A-Z
+* Spike: Trying to resolve IE8 bug

+= 7.0.8 =
+* Revisiting how I include head scripts

+= 7.0.7 =
+* Enhancement: Checking for jQuery version for parseJSON fallback

 = 7.0.6 =
 * Enhancement: Fixed title generation in widget